AaronLasseigne/active_interaction/README.md

 non-whitespace character.
 Instead of writing your own validation for that, you can use validations from ActiveModel.

+These validations aren't provided by ActiveInteraction.
+They're from ActiveModel.
+You can also use any custom validations you wrote yourself in your interactions.

 ``` rb
 class SayHello < ActiveInteraction::Base
   string :name